September 2009, Volume 1, Issue 9

 Visit our webpage under ‘For Librarians > Licensed Databases > World Book' to find details on how to add World Book to your webpage and find World Book Discover handouts to use with patrons and students.

-If you have questions or need more information, contact Julie Erickson or Jane Healy, Electronic Resources Coordinators, at 1-800-423-6665.
-Or, e-mail at firstname.lastname@example.org or email@example.com.
+If you have questions or need more information, contact Julie Erickson or Jane Healy, Electronic Services Coordinators , at 1-800-423-6665.
+Or, e-mail at email@example.com or firstname.lastname@example.org.